scireum/sirius-biz/src/main/java/sirius/biz/storage/README.md

 ## Layer 3 - Virtual File System

 The virtual file system (VFS) provides a unified interface for all parts of the system which either provide or consume files or file systems.
-Having a built-in **FTP** and **SSH** server it supports external applications access via familiar protocols like **FTP, FTPS, SFTP, SCP**.
-Also it can mount external file systems via **FTP, FTPS, SFTP, SCP** and **CIFS** to make external files available to internal sub systems.
+Having a built-in **FTP** and **SSH** server, it supports external applications access via familiar protocols such as **FTP, FTPS, SFTP, SCP**.
+Besides it can mount external file systems via **FTP, FTPS, SFTP, SCP** and **CIFS** to make external files available to internal sub systems.

 Being a virtual file system, neither folders nor files have to exists anywhere physically.
 A [VFSRoot](layer3/VFSRoot.java)